 This many years later, I feel like I am on the cusp of my artistic journey.
 An authentic artistic style is emerging from these years of creative, mindful exploration.
 I feel confident in my skills and in my ability to master new skills as needed.
 I am committed to daily creative practice, even when it feels messy and unproductive.
 I am devoted to making art that matters— art that evokes mindful attention and awakens curiosity about the natural world.

 This most recent work highlights my attention to the details of the natural world.
 It captures the way I experience the seasons as thematic invitations to mindful connection.
 It expresses the essence of my favorite birds as daily messengers of beauty, delight and song.
 As a collection, it feels the way I feel about my life— vibrant, seasonally rich, saturated with intention, invitational, and infused with joy.
 My creative work feels integrated with my life.

-(You can find prints and cards of these new images in my shops.
+(You can find prints and cards of these new images in my Mindfully Made Shop.
 Link in menu)